mozilla/ichnaea/docs/install/deploy.rst

 The application is written and tested against MySQL 5.6.x or Amazon RDS of the same version.
 The default configuration works for the most part.
-There are just three changes you need to do.
+There are just six changes you need to do.
 For example via the my.cnf:

 .. code-block:: ini

     [mysqld]
+    character-set-server = utf8
+    collation-server = utf8_unicode_ci
+    init-connect='SET NAMES utf8'
     innodb_file_format=Barracuda
     innodb_strict_mode=on
     sql-mode="NO_ENGINE_SUBSTITUTION,STRICT_TRANS_TABLES"

-The web app frontend role only needs access to a read-only version of the database, for example a read-replica.
-The async worker backend role needs access to the read-write primary database.
+The web frontend role only needs access to a read-only version of the database, for example a read-replica.
+The worker backend role needs access to the read-write primary database.